CzompiSoftware/Goulash/docs/vs/nugetserver.md

     * Does not scale well
     * Not well documented
     * Not well maintained
-* BaGet
+* Goulash
     * Cross-platform
     * Supports NuGet v3 APIs

 ## Migration Guide

-You can use the [NuGet.Server migration](../import/nugetserver.md) guide to import your NuGet.Server packages into BaGet.
+You can use the [NuGet.Server migration](../import/nugetserver.md) guide to import your NuGet.Server packages into Goulash.